 - It may be withheld or is requested to be withheld under applicable legislation

-If the Medical Council of Canada denies your request for access to personal information, you will be told why, unless prohibited by law.
+If the MCC denies your request for access to personal information, you will be told why, unless prohibited by law.
 You may challenge that decision.

 Once you have the personal information, all you have to do is check it for accuracy and let us know if there are any corrections required.
 If appropriate supporting documentation is provided, we will correct our records or make note of any differences.
 If personal information has been provided to third parties, we will convey the corrected information or note any differences to them, if necessary.